bitcoin-s/bitcoin-s/docs/config/configuration.md

         # number of persistent peer connections to maintain for node use
         maxConnectedPeers = 1

-        # peers discovery configs, ideally you would not want to change this
-        # timeout for tcp connection
-        connection-timeout = 5s
         # time interval for trying next set of peers in peer discovery
         try-peers-interval = 12 hour